meta-introspector/orp/Readme.md

-# 🧩 `orp`: a Lightweight Framework for Building ONNX Runtime Pipelines with `ort`
+# 🧩 ORP: a Lightweight Framework for Building ONNX Runtime Pipelines with ORT

-💬 Introduction
+## 💬 Introduction

 `orp` is a lightweight framework designed to simplify the creation and execution of **O**NNX **R**untime **P**ipelines.
 Built on top of [`ort`](https://ort.pyke.io), it provides an simple way to handle data pre- and post-processing, chain multiple ONNX models together, while encouraging code reuse and clarity.